-The share of an individual's net worth that can be securitized, c, characterizes the percentage of future income flows claimed by creditors in the model.
-An analogous and available macroeconomic variable measuring the burden of liabilities is the debt service ratio (DSR), the share of an individual's income used to repay debt.
-Aggregate estimates from Drehmann and Juselius (2012) necessitate several assumptions concerning average credit maturity, lending rates, and total outstanding credit.
-Across a panel of both advanced and developing economies, the aggregate debt-service ratio for households ranges from 5.1% in Italy in 2010 to 20.3% for Denmark.
+The share of an individual's net worth that can be securitized c characterizes the percentage of future income flows claimed by creditors in the model.
+An analogous, and available, macroeconomic variable measuring the burden of liabilities is the debt service ratio (DSR), the share of an individual's income used to repay debt.
+Aggregate estimates from Drehmann & Juselius (2012) necessitate several assumptions concerning average credit maturity, lending rates, and total outstanding credit.
+Across a panel of both advanced and developing economies, the aggregate debt-service ratio for households ranges from 5.1 percent in Italy in 2010 to 20.3 percent for Denmark.32

-Due to the fact that nodes in our model represent individuals or households which also produce and have presumably made financing decisions, we also consider the DSR of private non-financial firms and corporations.
-In 2010, Italy has a private non-financial firm aggregate DSR of 12.9% and Denmark's equals 29.5% (For non-financial corporations the rates are even higher in 2010: 40.6% in Italy and 55.5% in Denmark).
+Because nodes in our model represent individuals or households who also produce and have presumably made financing decisions, we also consider the DSR of private non-financial firms and corporations.
+In 2010, Italy has a private non-financial firm aggregate DSR of 12.9 percent and Denmark's equals 29.5 percent.
+(For non-financial corporations the rates are even higher in 2010: 40.6 percent in Italy and 55.5 percent in Denmark.)

-The Federal Reserve produces two similar aggregate DSR estimates for the United States: household debt service payments and household financial obligations, both as shares of personal disposable income.
-Financial obligations include rent payments on tenant-occupied property, auto lease payments, homeowners' insurance, and property tax payments.
-Thus its ratio is larger, peaking at 18.1% in the fourth quarter of 2007, while the DSR was only 13.1% in the same period.
-The Bank of International Settlements (BIS) data for private non-financial firms (corporations) in the United States in 2010 is 15.8% (39.4%).
+The Federal Reserve produces two similar aggregate DSR estimates for the US: household debt service payments and household financial obligations, both as shares of personal disposable income.33 Financial obligations include rent payments on tenant-occupied property, auto lease payments, homeowners' insurance, and property tax payments.
+Thus its ratio is larger, peaking at 18.1 percent in the fourth quarter of 2007 while the DSR was only 13.1 percent in the same period.